gurramvenkat/SQL-Practice/README.md

 Exercise 20-21: Apply a 10% discount to all products and to products above a specific price.

 These queries cover a broad range of SQL operations, including basic selection, filtering, aggregation, updates, and joins.

+# SQL_Practice_02 - Employee Management Database
+This project provides a set of SQL queries for managing an employee and department database.
+The script includes SQL statements for creating tables, inserting sample data, and performing various operations like data retrieval, updating, and deletion.
+The database schema is designed to store and manage employees' information and their associated departments, budgets, and other details.

+Database Structure

+Tables

+Departments:

+Code: Unique identifier for each department.

+Name: Name of the department.

+Budget: Budget allocated to the department.

+Employees:

+SSN: Unique identifier (Social Security Number) for each employee.

+Name: First name of the employee.

+LastName: Last name of the employee.

+Department: The department code the employee belongs to (foreign key referencing the Departments table).

+Relationships
+Each employee belongs to a department, represented by the foreign key Department that references the Code column in the Departments table.

+SQL Operations
+The script supports a variety of SQL operations, including:

+Data Retrieval:

+Select the last names of employees.

+Select unique last names of employees.

+Retrieve employee data based on specific conditions (e.g., last name, department).

+Perform JOIN operations to fetch related data from multiple tables (e.g., employee details with department information).

+Aggregate Functions:

+Calculate the sum of the budgets of all departments.

+Count the number of employees in each department.

+Subqueries:

+Select departments with a budget greater than the average.

+Select employees working in departments with specific criteria (e.g., second-lowest budget).

+Inserts:

+Add new departments and employees.
+Updates:

+Modify department budgets (e.g., reduce by 10%).

+Reassign employees to different departments.

+Deletions:

+Delete employees based on department or budget conditions.